Stroller15/ImageAlchemy/README.md

-Note:
+> [!NOTE]
-- The underlying AI technology behind these features is still experimental, the quality of results may vary.
+> - The underlying AI technology behind these features is still experimental, the quality of results may vary.
-- For best results of image restore feature, upload an image that is blurry or over-compressed.
+> - For best results of image restore feature, upload an image that is blurry or over-compressed.

   <hr>